-For animal products and products of animal origin imports, the importer is required to include the agreement or accreditation for the hygiene of his establishment to obtain the import authorization or "derogation sanitaire" prior to importation.
-A specimen of the import authorization "derogation sanitaire" can be found at: http://www.minagri.dz/veterinaire.html.
+Animal products or products of animal origin are subject to import authorization.
+The Veterinary Services at the Ministry of Agriculture delivers this import authorization, known as "derogation sanitaire".
+For animal products and products of animal origin imports, the importer is required to include the agreement or accreditation for the hygiene of their establishment.
+This accreditation is necessary to obtain the import authorization or "derogation sanitaire."
+A specimen of the import authorization "derogation sanitaire" can be found at this link.